AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-04-12-Lightroom_vs_darktable.md

 HDR images best viewed on an HDR capable device + browser.
 Recommended setup: Macbook Pro 16 with XDR display + Google Chrome.

-This post is a work in progress
+This post is a work in progress.

 An HDR YouTube video was displayed on the M1 Macbook Pro 16 and the Panasonic Lumix S5II was used to take a photo of the screen.
 The raw files were then converted into HDR AVIF by Lightroom 14.2 (Camera Raw 17.2) and darktable 5.0.1.
 You can download the raw file [here](https://drive.google.com/drive/u/0/folders/1YIhkxHvp77HHTaanyFJ5LXX28jH74Rau).
 Lightroom mobile v.
 10.3.1 71F6C8/202 running on the iPhone 14 Pro Max exhibits a similar behaviour to Lightroom Classic.